-This Guide gives you insight into the “What, Why, and How” of true natural detox.
-It is also an understandable overview of what really happens within the body and why detoxification is so important in today’s toxic world!
-The practical approach here is the human natural diet and the cleansing power of fruits – ancient knowledge that is being rediscovered by health seekers, but also – slowly – by science.
+This guide gives you an overview of how to regenerate and detox with fruits.
+The approach is the human species-specific diet and, thus, the most natural and effective way you can choose.
+The cleansing power of fruits is ancient knowledge that is being rediscovered by health seekers, but also – slowly – by science.

 Detox – not new, but an increasingly pressing issue